vkbo/novelWriter/docs/source/usage_format.rst

 ==============================

-Adding more than one line break between paragraphs will *not* increase the space between those paragraphs when building the project.
-To add additional space between paragraphs, add the text ``[VSPACE]`` on a line of its own, and the build tool will insert a blank paragraph in its place.
+Adding more than one line break between paragraphs will *not* increase the space between those paragraphs when compiling the project.
+To add additional space between paragraphs, add the text ``[VSPACE]`` on a line of its own, and the :guilabel:`Compile Manuscrip` tool will insert a blank paragraph in its place.

 If you need multiple blank paragraphs just add a colon and a number to the above code.
 For instance, writing ``[VSPACE:3]`` will insert three blank paragraphs.

-Normally, the build tool will insert a page break before all headers of level one and for all headers of level two for novel documents, i.e. chapters, but not for project notes.
+Normally, the :guilabel:`Compile Manuscrip` tool will insert a page break before all headers of level one and for all headers of level two for novel documents, i.e. chapters, but not for project notes.

 If you need to add a page break somewhere else, put the text ``[NEW PAGE]`` on a line by itself before the text you wish to start on a new page.